Jo-IE/locallibrary/README.md

 A simple library website built as part of an MDN tutorial using Mongoose, Node and Express.

+This app is deployed on Heroku and can be viewed [here](https://joie-locallibrary.herokuapp.com/catalog)

 To run this project:

 1. Clone or download this repository.